mdylan2/terminal_management_system/README.md

 as a mini-project for a Python course.
 The project is a terminal application coded on Python using the Pandas library and SQLite.

 ### Files
-There are 2 main files in the program:
+There are 3 main files in the repository:
 - `app.py`: Contains all the functions and classes used to run the program
-- 'create_database.py`: Contains the code to create the SQLite database and populate it with some data
+- `create_database.py`: Contains the code to create the SQLite database and populate it with some data
+- `terminal_management_system.db`: An SQLite database populated with users, librarian, and books tables and information created in the `create_database.py` file

 ### Setting Up and Using the Program
 - Clone/fork this respository onto your local computer